The idea and the mechanism

 - Friction-survival check: mean excess return after applying a microcap round-trip spread of ~150 bps (each leg) must remain ≥ +1.0pp — this is the honest test [suggested, to freeze]

-What I expect to find
+What we expect to find

 Effect probably present at the gross level — the academic literature on the January-microcap effect is durable.
 But the friction-survival check is the entire ballgame: microcap spreads can easily eat 200-400 bps round-trip, which is likely to halve or eliminate the gross edge.
 Probability of clearing the friction-adjusted gate is moderate-low (~30-40%).
 Most likely failure mode is exactly what S006 (gap-fade) demonstrated: positive in-sample mean that disappears once realistic transaction costs are applied.